mariosanchez23/backupChecker/readme.md

 # Backup Checker
-Working in support I usually get asked for how many days should I keep journals.
+Working in support I usually get asked how many days should I keep journals.
 Should it be 2 days or after 2 backups? more? less?

-Unless you have a Mirror environment, the right answer is that you should keep the journals since the last **validated Backup**.
+Unless you have a Mirror environment, the right answer is that you should keep the journals since the last validated Backup.
 I.e, until you don't check if a Backup is valid (restoring the file and checking with the Integrity utility) you can't be sure there is a valid copy of your data and can't purge safely the journals.

-When I explain this, most of administrators consider this is a complex task, which takes a lot of time and can't be automated, so I decided to build this super simple Backup checker/validator that help you validate Backups easily and can be improved to send mails, create a report file, etc...
+When I explain this, most of the administrators consider this is a complex task, which takes a lot of time and can't be automated, so I decided to build this super simple Backup checker/validator that helps you validate Backups easily and can be improved to send emails, create a report file, etc...

 So, this utility is a simple Backup checker/validator for Backups done with InterSystems Iris.
 It will restore automatically your Backup file (.cbk) and will run an integrity report afterward.

 Once the Backup has been restored and the Integrity check run, the docker log (and messages.log) will contain the restore and integrity check results.
 The databases restored will appear in a Restore folder.

 ## Requirements
 - docker & docker-compose